-Hemmed in by the harbour and the curve of Table Mountain, Lion’s Head and Signal Hill, Cape Town is a city that’s buzzing with colour, creativity, culture and music.
+Hemmed in by the harbor and the curve of Table Mountain, Lion’s Head and Signal Hill, Cape Town is a city that’s buzzing with color, creativity, culture and music.

 If you really decide to head up Table Mountain by yourself, the Platteklip Gorge route is the easiest hike and follows a well formed path.
-It is easily the most popular route, so for solo travellers nervous about making the hike alone, this is the best bet.
+It is easily the most popular route, so for solo travelers nervous about making the hike alone, this is the best bet.

 Networking opportunities are great in Cape Town.
 The Mother City is fast cementing itself as the biggest continental hub for tech startups.
-There are also many coworking spaces in Cape Town for visiting women digital nomads.
+There are also many co-working spaces in Cape Town for visiting women digital nomads.
 Internet, though, could be much faster (average 1mbps).

 December to February are the prime summer months of long hot days.
 The sun sets late in the evening (it stays light up until about 8:30PM in December) and there is generally a lot going on.
 You will fight for space on the beach around New Year's with all the local tourists but it is still a great time to visit.